BassemMagdi0007/Clean-Wumpus-Cave/README.md

 - [Self Evaluation and Design Decisions](#design-decision)

 ## Introduction
 In the realm of Wumpus World, an agent, akin to a virtual explorer, must traverse through a grid.
-The "CHECK PLAN" problem type involves scrutinizing whether a proposed sequence of movements and actions ensures the agent's successful coverage of the entire area, factoring in its initial position.
+This Python script presents a thorough solution that prioritizes validation mechanisms, prominently featuring the `checkPlan` function.
+It ensures a secure cleaning plan by marking visited square.
+The implementation dynamically adapts to diverse scenarios and problem types within grid-based environments.
+Efficient map exploration is facilitated by functions such as `find_mapElements`, which identifies empty squares and the agent's starting position.
+The code also encompasses cardinal movement functions and a dynamic sequence generator in the `findPlan` function, guiding the agent through all empty squares.
+In conclusion, this repository provides a robust and adaptable solution for the Wumpus World problem, making it a valuable tool for grid-based environment navigation and cleaning.

 Key features of this script include functions to simulate cardinal movements (North, South, East, West), identify the location of empty squares, and validate the proposed plan's efficacy.
 The script meticulously documents the results, generating insightful reports on the plan's success or pinpointing any squares that may have been overlooked.